Class of 2025

 Touro University College of Osteopathic Medicine - California

-Jessica graduated from Brown University with an undergraduate degree in Public Health and Master's Degree in Behavioral and Social Health, with a focus on global health and HIV research.
-She worked with the Miriam Center for Prisoner Health and Human Rights to investigate peer-led programs to prevent HIV/Hep C transmission in formally incarcerated individuals, and then focused her Master’s thesis on reviewing the efficacy of gender-based interventions to reduce interpersonal violence and HIV risk.
+Jessica graduated from Brown University with an undergraduate degree in Public Health and Master's Degree in Behavioral and Social Health.
+She worked with the Miriam Center for Prisoner Health and Human Rights to investigate peer-led programs to prevent HIV/Hep C transmission in formally incarcerated individuals and completed her master’s degree on the topic.
 Following graduation, she interned at the Fenway Institute in Boston, MA while completing her post-baccalaureate at Harvard Extension School.
 In medical school, she continued her public health research, investigating barriers to the use of community health workers for family planning services in Uganda.
 She completed a Predoctoral Primary Care Academic Teaching Fellowship at Touro University, during which she taught preclinical students clinical reasoning, history taking, and physical exam skills.
-She also used this opportunity to create and implement a course on structural competency and carried out widespread changes to the pre-clinical curriculum to reduce instances of bias against historically marginalized communities, such as race-based medicine.
-Jessica was awarded the Albert Schweitzer Fellowship for piloting her novel consent-based and LGBTQI inclusive sexual health curriculum and creating a partnership between her medical school and middle schools in Vallejo, CA. She is also passionate about health policy and authored multiple resolutions for the California Academy of Family Physicians and American Medical Association, where she was a member of the Committee for Global and Public Health.
+She also used this opportunity to create and implement a course on structural competency and carried out widespread changes to the pre-clinical curriculum.
+Jessica was awarded the Albert Schweitzer Fellowship.
+She is also passionate about health policy and authored multiple resolutions for the California Academy of Family Physicians and American Medical Association, where she was a member of the Committee for Global and Public Health.

 Residents